-If you notice corrosion starting anywhere, you need to slow it down or stop it by taking it to a car rust repair shop that specializes in rust repairs as soon as possible.
+If you notice corrosion starting anywhere, you need to slow it down or stop it by taking it to a car rust repair shop that specializes in rust repairs before it does any more damage.

-The corrosive nature of the rust will cause the car to eat itself from the inside out, and you won’t notice the rust until it’s already done damage.
+The corrosive nature of the rust will cause the car to eat itself from the inside out, and you won’t notice the rust until it’s already too late.